kasdhfklhas/hslu_malwlab/task1/task1.md

 4. [References](#references)
 <br>

+//to remove in the end
+-	Questions to Guide the Analysis
+When has the sample initially been found in the wild?
+In which time period was it (mainly) active?
+The sample drops another file.
+Which file and where?
+Which possible functionalities does the dropped file provide?
+What servers are contacted?
+In which time period were they active?

 ## Initial Analysis <a name="init_analysis"></a>
 ### To be packed, or not to be packed?
 #### Detect it Easy